Using MissionControl#

 ERROR state.

-Before this will be fixed, it is worth taking a look at the top part of the window.
+Before moving on to rectifying this issue, it is worth taking a look at the top part of the window.
 Besides the information about the group and number of connected satellites, there is also a state information.
 This includes the lowest state of all satellites.
 If the state is “mixed”, meaning that not all satellites have the same state, the lowest state is followed by “≊”.

 See also

-More details on the finite state machine can be found in the satellite chapter.
+More details on the Constellation finite state machine and its different states and transitions can be found in the satellite chapter.

 The reason why the initialization of the EudaqNativeWriter